Superior epigastric artery

 In human anatomy, the superior epigastric artery is a terminal' branch of the internal thoracic artery that provides arterial supply to the abdominal wall, and upper rectus abdominis muscle.
 It enters the rectus sheath to descend upon the inner surface of the rectus abdominis muscle.
 It ends by anastomosing with the inferior epigastric artery.

 Structure

 Origin

 The superior epigastric artery arises from the internal thoracic artery (referred to as the internal mammary artery in the accompanying diagram).

 Course and relations

-The superior epigastric artery pierces the diaphragm' to enter the rectus sheath and descend upon the deep surface of the rectus abdominis.
+The superior epigastric artery pierces the diaphragm' through the foramen of Morgagni so as to enter the rectus sheath and descend upon the deep surface of the rectus abdominis.

 Along its course, it is accompanied by a similarly named vein, the superior epigastric vein.

 Anastomoses

 It anastomoses with the inferior epigastric artery within the rectus abdominis muscle' at the umbilicus.

 Distribution

 Where it anastomoses, the superior epigastric artery supplies the anterior part of the abdominal wall, upper rectus abdominis muscle, and some of the diaphragm.